Watermelon Truffles – No Bake

 • Seedless watermelon: Like your watermelon seedless?
 Skip the chocolate chips.

-• Different flavors: Experiment with different flavors of extract to see what tastes good together.
+• Different flavors: Experiment with various extract flavors to see what pairs well together.
 I have tried lemon extract with yellow cake mix for summer lemonade truffles and dark chocolate extract with Devil’s Food cake mix dipped in orange chocolate for Halloween.

 • Cheesecake truffles: Turn these into cheesecake truffles using cream cheese instead of butter.

 • Add vodka: Make these boozy truffles with a bit of vodka in the mix.
 Just remember, they are not baked so they will contain alcohol.
-Don’t give them to the kids!
+Please don’t give them to the kids!

 Serving suggestions: